Hawaii Theft and Shoplifting Laws

 If you have a question on a specific theft offense, be sure to consult the Hawaii Statutes or an attorney.

-Hawaiian law classifies and punishes theft offenses according to the type and value of the property or services involved.
-Penalties for theft range from a petty misdemeanor to a class B felony.
+Hawaiian law classifies and punishes theft offenses primarily according to the type and value of the property or services involved.
+The state has four degrees of theft offenses.
+Penalties for these theft crimes range from a petty misdemeanor to a class B felony and are discussed below.

 Theft in the third degree is a misdemeanor in Hawaii, punishable by up to one year in jail and a $2,000 fine.